Checklist For An Interstate Move

 Yes.
 While there are some international restrictions on American travel due to COVID-19, there are no all-out restrictions like that within the United States.
 You will, however, need to follow all quarantine suggestions if you’re moving from or traveling through a state with high rates.
 As suggested above, read into the requirements for the state you’re moving to so that you can be aware and adhere to those suggestions.

-How do I shop for a home safely in 2020?
+How do I shop for home safely in 2022?

 How much should I budget for my entire move?